-- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any four-hour period between 12:01 a.m. on Friday, October 4, 2019 and 11:59 p.m. on Wednesday, October 9, 2019.
+- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any four-hour period in the one-week period between 12:01 a.m. on Wednesday, September 30, 2020 and 11:59 p.m. on Tuesday, October 6, 2020.
 You will download the exam from the course management CANVAS site and upload your anonymous answers to that site. - B. Duration: I have designed this exam for completion within just two hours.
-The fourhour window permits you to step away and refresh.
-That way, you can revise and polish your answer to be more complete and lucid. - C. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points. - D. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
+The four-hour window permits you to step away and refresh.
+That way, you can revise and polish your answer to make it complete and lucid. - C. Weight: The midterm exam comprises 20% of your course grade, 20 of the 100 total course points. - D. Grades: The only letter grade for this course is the final course grade based on the total 100 points.
 Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams.
-While the numeric scores compute into the "course" grade (75 of 300 points), midterm letter grades are informational only. - E. Overall Design: Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.
+While the numeric scores compute into the "course" grade (20 of 100 points), midterm letter grades are informational only. - E. Overall Design: Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.

-XI.
+XIII.
 Final Exam